coingecko/sidekiq-grouping/README.md

 *NOTE:* As of 1.0.6 works with Sidekiq 4.
 *NOTE:* As of 1.0.8 Locking is atomic (set nx/ex) and will no longer lead to batches that are permalocked and stuck

+## Ruby Version
+- This gem is only compatible with all versions on Sidekiq for Ruby 3.3.6 and above.

 ## Usage

 Create a worker: